the1an1722/backend_Project/README.md

 ### Project Overview

-Tree is a binary tree example written in Java.
+Tree is a binary Exercises.tree example written in Java.
 It allows users to perform the following operations:

-- Add values to the binary tree
+- Add values to the binary Exercises.tree
-- Remove values from the binary tree
+- Remove values from the binary Exercises.tree
-- View the current binary tree content
+- View the current binary Exercises.tree content

 ### How to Use

 1. Run the `InteractiveBinaryTree` class's `main` method.

 2. Follow the prompts and input one of the following commands:
-   - Enter a value to add to the binary tree.
+   - Enter a value to add to the binary Exercises.tree.
-   - Enter "delete" to delete a value from the binary tree.
+   - Enter "delete" to delete a value from the binary Exercises.tree.
    - Enter "exit" to exit the program.

 3. If choosing "delete," you will be prompted to enter the integer value to delete.

-4. The program will display the current state of the binary tree (in-order traversal result) after each operation.
+4. The program will display the current state of the binary Exercises.tree (in-order traversal result) after each operation.

 5. When exiting the program, it will display "Program has exited."